-1. Student attendance has a direct impact on student academic achievement.
+- 1. Student attendance has a direct impact on student academic achievement.
 Absences will impact grades according to the Kent County Public Schools' Attendance Policy.
-A student who is absent will be permitted to make up work for full credit as long as it is completed within the designated time frame, i.e., at a minimum a student will be allowed to make up and submit completed work within the same number of days the student was reported absent.

-2. The Missing (!) code calculates as a 0 for the assignment.
-This code may be used when a student is absent or if a student has not completed an assignment.
-The missing work needs to be completed within the timeframe of each grading period (i.e., interim or end of quarter).
+A student who is absent will be permitted to make up work for full credit as long as it is completed within the designated time frame, i.e., at a minimum a student will be allowed to make up and submit completed work within the same number of days the student was reported absent. - 2.
+The Missing (!) code and a "0%" may be used when a student is absent or if a student has not completed an assignment.
+The missing work needs to be completed within the timeframe of each grading period (i.e.-interim or end of quarter).
 The missing code should only be entered after the due date of the assignment has passed.

-3. Any student who has been unlawfully absent from school in excess of 3 days in any single marking period will receive a failing grade in all subjects that marking period.

-4. Reinstatement of Grades.
+If the student turns in the missing assignment, any grade lower than a 50% will be recorded as a 50%.
+Clicking the icon button will not calculate a 0. - 3.
+Any student who has been unlawfully absent from school in excess of 3 days in any single marking period will receive a failing grade in all subjects that marking period. - 4.
+Reinstatement of Grades.
 A student who has failed all subjects due to exceeding the 3-day limit of absences coded as unlawful in a marking period, shall have the earned grades reinstated providing the student does not exceed the 3-day limit in the next marking period.
 Students who fail all subjects in the 4th marking period due to exceed the 3-day limit of absences coded as unlawful will be unable to get those grades reinstated.
 If a student is a senior, this may affect their ability to graduate.
-Grades must be reinstated prior to the lock down and storing of grades in PowerSchool for each quarter report card.

-5. A Grade Change form will be completed by the teacher when he or she would like to assign a grade other than that which should be documented by the KCPS Grading Procedure 600-5.
+Grades must be reinstated prior to the lock down and storing of grades in PowerSchool for each quarter report card. - 5.
+A Grade Change form will be completed by the teacher when he or she would like to assign a grade other than that which should be documented by the KCPS Grading Procedure 600-5.
 An adjustment of a grade will be made for sound educational purpose.
 Final grade changes must be made within 45 school days following the last day of the grading period.
 For a grade change for the fourth marking period, the timeline would begin on the first day of school in the new school year.

 Documentation of the change will remain on file on the Grade Change Form.
 A copy will be placed in the student's cumulative folder.
 Grade change documentation must include: name of teacher requesting the grade change, reason for grade change, signature of person approving the grade change, reason for approval, date of approval, signature of the principal, appeal statement.
 The counselor is responsible for the grade change.

 If a grade change is requested and the teacher of record is unavailable, the principal may review the teacher's grade book in the learning management system and determine if a grade change is warranted.